 The final year of the Leadership Program is SIT 2-year where girls are “in-training” to be effective staff-members in the future.
 SIT 2’s will experience what it is like to be a Rocky River counselor by living in cabins with younger campers and supporting the staff in that cabin.
 They will attend camp classes during the day, like the other campers, but will meet during free swim to discuss how their session is going, spend time with their fellow SIT 2's, and plan the end of session Campfire for all of camp.
 The girls who attend a longer session will also plan and execute a service project over the weekend, decided upon by the directors and the SIT 2 group.
-Each session on one of the last days, they will have a fun outing with the directors to look forward to!
 View the SIT 2 Program Overview here.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.